Jacek Marczyk Ph.D., Founder, President

 Danilo Noventa, VP Business Development

 Since 1982, Mr. Noventa has been involved in Situations Support System services for clients both in private and public sectors through his company Relazioni Internazionali.
 He started this activity by cooperating with the Washington Consulting Consortium, which was established by William Colby, former CIA Director.
 Since 1996 he has also been the Director of the Non Governmental Peace Strategies Project, a Geneva-based NGO, established by Giandomenico Picco, former United Nations Under Secretary General.
+Members of the NGPSP International Advisory Board were George H. W. Bush, Mikhail S. Gorbachev, Javier Pérez de Cuéllar.
 He has a long track-record and expertise in Strategic Analysis and Operational Planning in Foreign Affairs and Business Intelligence for the private sector, specifically in issues related to problems of Crisis Management, Continuity of Communications, Operations and Governments, mainly in the field of Critical Infrastructures Protection as well as in defining banking restructuring plans for corporations.
 He was a member of the Forum Humanum initial staff (established by Aurelio Peccei, Founder, Club di Roma).
-He graduated at Turin State University in Strategic Studies.

 Claudio Vettor, VP Products